-Requests for transcripts must be submitted in writing to the Registrar's Office one week prior to the date the transcript is needed.
+Requests for official transcripts must be submitted in writing to the Registrar's Office one week prior to the date the transcript is needed.
 Transcript requests are not accepted by telephone.
+Unofficial transcripts are available to students on the TVCC website.